bcgov/queue-management/documentation/Readme.md

 # Installation Guide - Work in Progress

-We use Openshift in our environment.
-We recommend you setup an openshift (or minishift) for this project.
+We use OpenShift in our environment.
+We recommend you setup an OpenShift (or Red Hat CodeReady Containers) for this project.
 You can then use our build / deployment configs found in the openshift directory.

 ## Key features of the platform: